 Compiling the data and making these charts takes a hell of a lot of time.

-(If I missed any specific trend or area of comic writing you want to see, leme know and I’ll try to find the time to include it). ▪
+(If I missed any specific trend or area of comic writing you want to see for 70’s to modern comparison, leme know and I’ll try to find the time to come back and include it). ▪